charnley/eink-art-gallery/services/pi_frame_api/readme.md

 ## Setup

 Install [www.raspberrypi.com/software](https://www.raspberrypi.com/software/) and set up the Raspberry Pi Zero.
 Choose the recommended OS, put it on an SD card, and install it there.
-Use custom configuration and configure it with your username and password, and your local wifi.
+Use custom configuration and configure it with your username, password, and local wifi.
 Use your router to see which IP has been assigned when it first boots.
-And ssh to it.
+And SSH to it.

 > [!NOTE]
 > I prefer to install the Debian version without a desktop environment, as I don't need anything else than SSH.